Can Omega-3 Fish Oil Help You Lose Weight?

 Many people who are obese often have an unhealthy metabolic profile.
 In other words, they often also have high blood pressure, high triglyceride levels, high levels of those inflammatory biomarkers noted above, and insulin resistance.
 All of these components put you at a greater risk for heart disease, type II diabetes, and many other diseases.

-Getting enough omega-3 fatty acids offers one of the best, natural ways to improve your metabolic profile.
-It’s well accepted that fish oil supplementation combined with a healthy diet can reduce triglyceride levels, if you take an effective daily dose.
+Getting enough omega-3 fatty acids offers a natural way to improve your metabolic profile.
+It’s well accepted that fish oil supplementation can reduce triglyceride levels, if you take an effective daily dose.
+It’s also well accepted that omega-3s can improve blood pressure and the levels of inflammation in the body.

 Obesity Requires Higher Doses

+For triglycerides and high blood pressure, studies show it takes consuming 3000 – 4000 mg of EPA/DHA omega-3s daily to significantly lower levels.
 For lowering inflammatory cytokines, at least 2000 mg of EPA/DHA daily are required.
 And since the daily dose of omega-3s is somewhat influenced by weight, researchers note that higher levels of omega-3s are likely needed for obese individuals.

 Combining Omega-3 Fish Oil with a Healthy Diet

+A balanced diet includes a variety of food groups, such as fruits, vegetables, whole grains, lean proteins, and healthy fats.
 When you consume a diet rich in these nutrients, it helps to control hunger and reduce cravings, making it easier to stick to a weight loss plan.
 Additionally, a balanced diet supports metabolic processes and helps maintain muscle mass, which is important because muscle burns more calories than fat, even at rest.

 Anne-Marie Chalmers, MD